 For a downed aircrew, short range Ground-Air communications would be essential of course.
-A URC-4 VHF/UHF radio would have been the local ground-air set in the 1950-60’s.
+Earlier than the URC-64 it was the URC-4 VHF/UHF radio that would have been the local ground-air set in the 1950-60’s.
 Its 35 milliwatt transmitter could be heard nearly 100 miles away by a high altitude aircraft with otherwise line-of-sight to the radio.
 The receiver is a simple Super Regenerative type.

 Above: The URC-4 with the horizontal dipole antenna configured in the collapsed position for UHF communications on the 243 mc Guard freq.
 It could also operate on the standard VHF emergency frequency 121.5 mc.
 In that case, the dipole elements would be pulled out to full extent for the lower frequency.
 The VHF/UHF band switch is on the side of the radio.
 Note that 243 mc is the second harmonic of 121.5 mc.
 Simplifies the circuitry.

 This 8 vacuum tube transceiver was first fielded around 1950 and saw service in Korea, and through the Vietnam war aboard practically everything that could fly.
-It was eventually replaced sequentially by the AN/URC-11, AN/URC-68, AN/PRC-90 and others.
+It was eventually replaced sequentially by the AN/URC-11, AN/URC-64, AN/URC-68, AN/PRC-90 and others in the series.

 The URC-4/RT-159 requires an external Mercury battery delivering 1.3 Volts and 136 Volts.
 It is connected by a short cable intended to keep the weight split between the 2 sides of an aircrew E-1 survival vest or similar.